conor-mccullough/vault-api/golang/golang-oidc-auth-failures/README.md

 # Description

-These files are from troubleshooting a customer issue where programmatic authentication using the OIDC authentication method was failing.
+These files are from troubleshooting an issue where programmatic authentication using the OIDC authentication method was failing.

 #### The function I used to reproduce this was as follows
 ```